perf-apt/spark-sql-perf/readme.txt

 Once the jar is created.

 Go to spark checkout.
-spark should be build with hive-thrift-server and hive module enabled.
+spark should be build with hive-thriftserver and hive module enabled. ( -Phive -Phive-thriftserver)

 build the icebrg spark-runtime jars.